 Tetsuya Wakuda's Marron with truffle mayonnaise recipe

 Although a complex Chardonnay would be beautiful with the marron, the addition of truffle and Madeira in the dish means it’s also perfect with Pinot Noir.
-We’d opt for a Yarra Valley Pinot Noir, such an attractive wine with all elements in harmony.
+We’d opt for a Yarra Valley Pinot Noir for a perfect pairing

 - 12 marron